mdn/interactive-examples/CONTRIBUTING.md

 ### Updating the metadata

 Next, you need to tell the page generator about your new page and its dependencies.
-To do this, open up the `site.json` file in the root of the project folder.
-Under `pages`, find an existing entry with a `type` of `css`.
+To do this, open up the `meta.json` file in the current folder (i.e. "live-examples/css-examples/backgrounds-and-borders/meta.json").

-Copy and paste the example then update it to apply to your new example, noting that pages are grouped by `type`, and then alphabetically for each `type`.
+Under `pages`, copy and paste the example then update it to apply to your new example, noting that pages are sorted alphabetically.
 You entry will look something like this when edited:

 ```
 "borderRadius": {
     "baseTmpl": "tmpl/live-css-tmpl.html",
-    "cssExampleSrc": "../../live-examples/css-examples/css/border-radius.css",
+    "cssExampleSrc": "../../live-examples/css-examples/backgrounds-and-borders/border-radius.css",
-    "exampleCode": "live-examples/css-examples/border-radius.html",
+    "exampleCode": "live-examples/css-examples/backgrounds-and-borders/border-radius.html",
     "fileName": "border-radius.html",
     "title": "CSS Demo: border-radius",
     "type": "css"